 Ambrosia was a potion created by the Olympians to reduce the effects of aging tenfold.
 The chemists at Deeplab converted it from a potion to pills.

 Amenirdis was Nebaioth’s wife.
-Anath

-Baal is an honorific title meaning “Lord.”
-(Spelling convention used in this work to differentiate with Ba’al, the god.)

-El means god and was also an honorific title and was also conflated with ” El, the supreme God”

-Set aka Baal Set who sequed into Hadad?

-CITIES, Canaan

-Damascus, “City of Jasmine,”

-Megiddo

-Rusalem was renamed Jerusalem when it was captured by the Israelites See God Shalem.
-Shalem deity, god of dusk.
-Shalem>peace (Astraeus ?greek eqivalent?
-Astreus and Eos (goddess of dawn produced many children associated with occurs in the sky at twilight)

-Tophet is a city in the Valley of Gehenna outside of (Je)Rusalem where child sacrifice by “passing through fire” was practiced, perhaps to God Moloch.

-GODS, Canaanite (the Proper names of gods evolved over time.
-E.g. the word El was originally a word equivalent to the word god but evolved into a title which evolved into a specific Canaanite God.

-Anat was ‘Dispatcher Anath,’ a feared warrior of the Egyptian army and subsequently the virgin goddess of war and strife and was sometimes consort to Set.
+Anath was the second daughter of Ishtar and became ‘Dispatcher Anath,’ a feared warrior of the Egyptian army and subsequently the Sinai virgin goddess of war and strife.
+She was sometimes consort to Set.

 Anubis was the son of Set and Nephthys.

 Asherah was the Horpriestess of the Church of Urfa and the last consort and wife to Set.

 Asherah was the consort of Yahweh but was deconstructed and eliminated by later Hebrews who became jealous of the feminine.
 She was widely worshipped by Canaanite women as the goddess of childbirth.
 Asherah poles were a common altar item in households.

+Astarte was the oldest daughter of Ishtar

 Azazil replaced Rocky as Horus’s primary follower and became Horus’s enemy due to a difference of opinion.